PyConPL/Book/2016/presentations/Python_for_Networking_Devices/text.md

 used for each of them individually, however managing the use of different libraries per vendor is quite painful.

 In an effort to improve upon this situation, wrappers around a set of libraries have been built to unify multivendor access to networking devices.
-For example [netmiko](https://github.com/ktbyers/netmiko), which is a wrapper around paramiko and provides easy SSH access for plenty of networking equipment.
-On the Netconf front, or to be more specific, access which supports transactions on the device, a project called [napalm](https://github.com/napalm-automation/napalm) has been started, which unifies a set of vendor libraries into a single set of methods.
+For example netmiko [7], which is a wrapper around paramiko and provides easy SSH access for plenty of networking equipment.
+On the Netconf front, or to be more specific, access which supports transactions on the device, a project called napalm [8] has been started, which unifies a set of vendor libraries into a single set of methods.

 Of course there are also standardization efforts, like open config or Netconf, which aim to improve upon this